csgf/csgf/installation-configuration/docs/config-user-tracking-db-in-mysql.rst

 Configuring the MySQL Database for the Grid & Cloud Engine
 **********************************************************

 Let's suppose you already installed the MySQL server on the machine and you configured the root user and password.
-If you don't follow the `prerequisites here <./config-lportal-in-mysql>`_
+If you don't refers to the :doc:`config-lportal-in-mysql` guide.
 Access as root using the password you have just set:

 .. code::